Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 Process 8

-• Assemble the casserole.
-Pour the filling over the baked crescent layer.
-Spread it into an even layer.
-Unroll the second tube of crescent rolls and lay it over the top, pressing seams together.
-Cut four small slits in the top to vent.
+Spread filling evenly over the baked crescent layer.
+Unroll the second tube of crescent rolls over the top.
+Seal seams and cut 4 small slits for venting.

 Process 10